 Total Time: 15 minutes

-From the south of Spain, particularly the capital of Andalusia, Seville, there is a special pork-based delicacy that you might find interesting.
+From the south of Spain, particularly the capital of Andalusia, Seville, there is a special pork-based delicacy that you might find in numerous Spanish culinary books.
 Solomillo Al Whiskey, or Pork Braised In Whisky, will give your taste buds a little kick.

 For the preparation, you are required to get the following ingredients: pork filets, whisky, and seasoning.
 The first step is to saute garlic with olive oil on a heated pan.
 Then, add the pork filets and sear them until both sides turn a little brown.